An A-Z collection of everything that is quintessentially unique about Portland.

 nude beaches: There are a couple nude beaches in the city along with several natural hot springs that are clothing optional, too.

-omsi: The science museum has a real live decommissioned naval submarine, in the water, that you can take guided tours on.
+omsi: The Oregon Museum of Science and Industry has a real live decommissioned naval submarine, in the water, that you can take guided tours on.

 paul bunyan statue: A giant 31 foot tall Paul Bunyan statue, complete with red and white checkerboard shirt and ax.